Tuesday, December 3, 2013

 "Kevin Reid’s Body Voices is an inventive, whimsical look at the body poetic.
 This series of candid and wry reflections offers a delightfully fresh perspective on learning to feel comfortable in the skin we are in.
 These pages reveal a weary, scarred, weathered and absolutely real body examined part by part and systematically stripped of any artifice or pretense: the poet stands before us naked and unashamed, imparting courage and wisdom in the process.
 Body Voices is unflinching, artful, guileless, and eminently worth reading."

-Body Voices is 34 pages, 8.5 x 5.5", hand assembled and saddle staple bound, with a white and textured navy card stock cover and available for $7 (plus $2 for postage) from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Body Voices is 34 pages, 8.5 x 5.5", hand assembled and saddle staple bound, with a white and textured navy card stock cover.
+Available for $7 (plus $2 for postage) from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
 If you're ordering from an address outside the USA, please add $3 to cover additional postage.

 Reviews: